janpetzold/node-sights/README.md

 mongoimport --host localhost --db nodesights --type json --drop --collection cities < cities_pop_location.json

+You can easily publish this app on any cloud service.
+As an example, here are the steps you need to get it running on the OpenShift platform:

+1. Install RHC (OpenShift command-line tools): https://www.openshift.com/developers/rhc-client-tools-install.
+Setup will guide you through authentication and generates an SSH key you'll need for remote administration.
+2. Create the app, we'll call it "app": rhc create-app nodesights nodejs-0.6
+3. Add a MongoDB "cartridge": rhc cartridge-add mongodb-2.2 --app app.
+Notice the username and password on the output - you'll need it later on.

+To publish nthe

 You do the same on a cloud provider like OpenShift, just modify the parameters accordingly: mongoimport --host XXX -u admin -p YYY --db nodesights --type json --drop --collection cities < ~/app-root/repo/db/cities_pop_location.json